davidcan42/dadbase/.documentation/fatherwise-ui-design.md

 This hybrid UI design combines the analytical efficiency of an executive dashboard, the emotional support of a trusted companion, and the motivation of an action-oriented hub.
 The result is a modern, balanced interface that serves professional fathers' diverse needs while maintaining the scientific credibility and masculine appeal necessary for market success.

-The design prioritizes accessibility, privacy, and user experience while leveraging Dr. Anna Machin's research as the foundation for all features and interactions.
-This approach ensures that FatherWise will stand out in the crowded parenting app market while providing genuine value to fathers seeking science-based support in their parenting journey.
+The design prioritizes accessibility, privacy, and user experience while leveraging leading research in fatherhood as the foundation for all features and interactions.
+This approach ensures that DadBase will stand out in the crowded parenting app market while providing genuine value to fathers seeking science-based support in their parenting journey.